AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

 .. warning::

-   coord is NOT a variable of type Point.
+   :rust:`coord` is NOT a variable of type :rust:`Point`.
 It is an alias for the constructor function call